LanLP0/WordFinder/README.md

                                      (Shorthand to exclude UpLeft, UpRight, DownLeft, DownRight) --no-backward                Don't search backward
-                                     (Shorthand to exclude Left, UpLeft, Up, UpRight)
+                                     (Shorthand to exclude Left, UpLeft, Up, UpRight) -c, --color                      Color(s) to be used to print the result (Coma seperated list) (To see all supported colors, run the program with --print-colors --print-colors               Prints all supported color
 ```
 ## Contributing